 You can include missed work time in your rear-end accident claim as well as “loss of earning capacity.”
 You’ll need to consider whether or not your accident injuries have impacted your ability to work as you did before.

-Vehicle damage from a rear-end accident can range from very minor to so serious that your car is totaled.
+Vehicle damage from a rear-end accident can range from very minor to so severe that your car is totaled.
 It’s a good idea to get your vehicle evaluated by a mechanic soon after the accident.
 This will help you know how much your vehicle damage contributes to the value of your accident claim.

 Pain and Suffering